rivwoxx/Racing-GET/README.md

 ```

 ### Application.Properties
-##### Database conection works through applications.properties which is not included on this repository.
+##### Database connection works through applications.properties which is not included on this repository.
 ##### Should be allocated on /src/main/resources
 ```
 spring.jpa.hibernate.ddl-auto = none